 As with all organizational imperatives, the fight to end systemic racism needs to be led from the top and be informed by your employees, especially women of color who have been historically and systematically marginalized.
 But as you undertake this work, recognize that the systemic racism we are now grappling with in our national dialogue is NOT new.

-Racism has chipped away at Black lives every single day for generations, including those of your Black leaders, colleagues, and staff.
-Consider the wider context of this moment: the killing of Black people by state-sanctioned racialized violence is unfolding amid a pandemic that is disproportionately impacting Black and Latinx communities.
-This is all happening because of institutionalized racism and sexism, which governs how we care for people in this country.
-Now is the moment to reflect deeply, examine your own organization, and speak up and show up for your staff.
+Consider the wider context of this moment amid a pandemic that is disproportionately impacting Black, Latinx, and Indigenous communities.
+The killing of Black people by state-sanctioned racialized violence.
+The rise of discrimination and hate crimes against Asian communities.
+The lack of action in cases of missing and murdered Indigenous women and girls.
+This is all happening because of institutionalized racism and sexism, which governs how we care for and value people in this country.
+Now is the time to reflect deeply, examine your own organization, and speak up and show up for your staff.